Horizontal-org/Tella-website/docs/For organizations/overview.md

 ## Selecting the right type of server {#how-to-choose}

 The following is a basic, non-comprehensive graph to help determine which of the three server types is best suited to different needs.
 This is a good starting point, but you can also [this video](/video-tutorials#connections-full-video) where we present each server type.
-If you need help deciding or would like to request integrating another server, [contact us!](/contact-us)
+If you need help deciding or would like to request a new Connection (an integration to a new server type), [contact us!](/contact-us)

 ```mermaid
 graph TD;